api-search/apis-io-search/README.md

 This API contract was originally created on 2024-08-20, and was last modified on 2024-09-05, with 0 days since the last update or modification to API or any issues.

-## APIs
-These are the APIs that are contained within this Contract APIs.json.

 ### APIs.io Search API (apis-io:search-api)
 This is the API to access APIs.io API search engine, from the product management perspective.